SepehrAzizkhani/Scan-Disk-Scheduling-Algorithm/README.md

-This project receives a number of inputs,and implement the 'Scan Algorithm' on them.The results would be displayed in both chart and text output. the number of requests can be controlled using related buttons.
+This project receives a number of inputs,and implements the 'Scan Algorithm' on them.The results would be displayed in both chart and text output. the number of requests can be controlled using related buttons.